 A 2019 survey of Virginia adults examined how prevalent these experiences were among the state’s residents.
 Though respondents reported receiving unexpected bills regardless of insurance status, this analysis focuses on the respondents with private health insurance (almost 700 responses).1 Compared to adults with Medicare, Medicaid, Tri-care or Veterans Health, consumers with employer coverage or coverage that they buy on their own have fewer protections against high and unexpected costs from surprise medical bills.

 About one-third of privately-insured Virginia adults received a medical bill they were not expecting.
 Altogether, 29% of privately-insured Virginia adults reported receiving a medical bill that included an unexpected expense in the prior 12 months.
-These respondents reported these specific issues:
+These surprise bill recipients reported these specific issues:

-Smaller numbers reported being charged out-of-network rates when they thought the doctor was in-network (4%), being charged for services they did not receive (2%) or reported something else unexpected (4%).
-The prevalence of unexpected bills aligns well with similar surveys of privately-insured adults from other states.2
+Smaller numbers reported being charged out-of-network rates when they thought the doctor was in-network (15%), being charged for services they did not receive (6%) or reported something else unexpected (13%).
+Overall, the prevalence of unexpected bills aligns well with similar surveys of privately-insured adults from other states.2

-Just 12% of privately-insured Virginians took more than one step to resolve their unexpected bill.
-Very few reported taking actions that would escalate the issue beyond the insurer, doctor or hospital, such as:
+Far fewer (41%) took more than one step to resolve their unexpected bill.
+And very few reported taking actions that would escalate the issue beyond the insurer, doctor or hospital, such as: